Welcome to Earlyblues.org – the History Section of Earlyblues.com

-This website, ‘Earlyblues.org’ , has been created to replace the History Section of the original Earlyblues.com website and is entirely dedicated to the history and evolution of the Blues as an on-line information resource including essays and articles, cultural aspects, exhibitions, presentations, courses, talks, research projects, reference lists, recommended blues books, blues resting places, and links to other blues sites.
-More details are found on the About page.
+This website, ‘Earlyblues.org’ , has been created to replace the History Section of the original Earlyblues.com website and is dedicated to the history and evolution of the Blues as an on-line information resource including essays and articles, cultural aspects, exhibitions, presentations, courses, talks, research projects, reference lists, recommended blues books, blues resting places, and links to other blues sites.
+All to be found by browsing the above tabs.

 All parts of the original History Section on Earlyblues.com are being re-created here in a new more manageable and presentable format together with extended content, especially on the history of British Blues welcoming new contributors Stevie King from the British Blues Archive website and Keith Woods from ‘Tales From The Woods’ magazine and roots music networking group.
 Earlyblues.org is also now the custodian of the UKBlues Federation‘s ‘History of British Blues’ archive material.

-Quote from the late Paul Oliver (who was one of the world’s leading authorities and writer on the history of the blues):
+Quote from the late Paul Oliver (one of the world’s leading authorities and writer on the history of the blues):

 “Alan, congratulations on your Website EarlyBlues, sincerely, Paul Oliver”